 Map the most frequent group with predominance mapping

 A predominance map is a map that considers multiple attributes in your data and displays the most common or highest value.
 Predominance mapping is a great choice when there are more than two groups, such as race/ethnicity, educational attainment, or occupations.
 For example, here’s a look at a predominance map that shows the race/ethnic group who has the lowest median household income:

 For comparison, we also have a map that shows the race/ethnic group who has the highest median income.

 This technique can also be used when there are only two categories as well, for example: who earns more in computer/math occupations?

 Show both concentrated and mixed areas with dot density mapping

-The new Map Viewer Beta allows for dot density mapping, which takes predominance mapping even further by showing both concentrated and mixed areas through blending.
+The new Map Viewer allows for dot density mapping, which takes predominance mapping even further by showing both concentrated and mixed areas through blending.
 Dot density works when you want to display multiple count or integer values inside a polygon.
 In this case, we display different racial/ethnic groups residing in different census tracts in Los Angeles.
 The areas that display a mix of two or more colors reflect a more mixed community.

 Using labels to present breakdowns

-The increased labeling potential available in Map Viewer Beta can be used to highlight breakdowns as well.
+The increased labeling potential available in Map Viewer can be used to highlight breakdowns as well.
 Labels work well when zoomed in to take a close-up look of an area.
 Here we have a map of overall injury death rate: deaths from injuries per 100,000 people.
 We can set labels to turn on when someone viewing this map zooms in to an area, and those labels can convey the racial breakdowns.

 These maps are just the start